P1toah/alx-low_level_programming/0x02-functions_nested_loops/README.md

-Scope of variables
+1.Scope of variables
-prototype
+2.prototype
-difference between a declaration and a definition of a function nested loops and how to use them function and how do you use functions
+3.difference between a declaration and a definition of a function 4.nested loops